canopy-js/canopy-js/README.md

 To make a global link, we reference a topic defined in a different file:

 ```
-Topic1: This is a paragraph defined in a file called Topic1.expl.
+Topic 1: This is a paragraph defined in a file called Topic_1.expl.
-We are going to reference [[Topic2]], which is defined in a different file.
+We are going to reference [[Topic 2]], which is defined in a different file.
 ```

 ```
-Topic2: This is a paragraph defined in a file called Topic2.expl.
+Topic 2: This is a paragraph defined in a file called Topic_2.expl.
 When you click on the link above, this paragraph will be displayed.
 ```